bartlomiejwolk/DevelopmentConsole/README.md

 ## Features

-* Fast
+* Visualize any value on a graph
-* Allows to execute any method
+* Execute any method with command line

 ## Resources